 Shiogama is known as the “Sushi Capital of Japan” for having the greatest number of sushi restaurants per capita in the entire country.
 As one would expect of Japan’s sushi capital, locals here have quite high standards for sushi.
 Their go-to spot is Shiogama-Ko Sushi, an unpretentious restaurant serving delicious yet inexpensive sushi in a casual atmosphere.

-For those looking for a slightly more upscale atmosphere, on the the best spots in town is Sushi Shirahata.
+For those looking for a slightly more upscale atmosphere, one of the best spots in town is Sushi Shirahata.
 It’s an especially good place to try temaki, as their negitoro temaki is outstanding.

 Kesennuma City is home to one of Japan’s largest fishing ports.
 So naturally, here too the locals have very high standards for their sushi.
 Yuuzushi is one of the most popular spots in town for it.
 Chef Kato serves up top-notch sushi at prices low enough one could eat it every day.